DavidVargasxyz/davidvargasxyz.github.io/content/linux/NFS Basics and Configuration.md

   - Better scalability
   - Better cross-platform
   - Better system crash handling
-  - use usernames and group names rather than UID and GID.
+  - Use usernames and group names rather than UID and GID.
   - Uses TCP by default.
   - Can use UDP for backwards compatibility.
   - Version 4.2 only supports TCP